Where the Desert Meets the Sea: Two week Trip from Dakar to Mauritania

 If you thought scooting through the Sahara was an adventure, wait till we hop on the train.

 One of the longest trains in the world, the Iron Ore train transports ore from the Sahara to Nouadhibou on the coast.
 The train is dusty and uncomfortable and one of the wildest experiences you will ever have.
-It’s possible that we end up in empty cars or on top of the ore itself.
-We will likely encounter other stowaways for which this free form of transport is a lifeline.
+We will ride on top of the ore itself, likely encountering other stowaways for which this free form of transport is a lifeline.
 No matter what happens it will be unforgettable and a story you will tell for the rest of your life.

 Oases, Camel Treks and Landscapes from Another Planet